Handwritten letter from European immigrants in Chicago (1855)

 "Like lost children, we are dispersed across the world and we hope to see each other again in the future."

-- Handwritten letter from European immigrants who lived in Chicago, in the United States.
+- Handwritten letter from European immigrants living in Chicago, United States.

 - 4 pages, in German and French.